goldyfruit/ibmcloud-python-sdk/README.md

 Requirements
 -------------------
 * Python >= 3.5
-* A valid IBM Cloud account with an valid API key.
+* A valid IBM Cloud account with a valid API key configured.

 Python 2.7 Support
 ------------------